RT-RK: BBT (Black Box Testing)

 The line of RT-RK products codenamed BBT provides testing equipment and services to Set-Top Box and multimedia devices development and production.

-RT-RK supports the Digital TV product life cycle, from marketing through to development, production and qualification, superseding human testing labor of 600 man/days monthly, for the largest European and the third largest OEM in the world Vestel.
+RT-RK supports the Digital TV product lifecycle, from marketing through to development, production and qualification, superseding human testing labor by 600 man-days monthly, for the largest European and the third-largest OEM in the world Vestel.

 As announced by the HbbTV Association, an initiative for providing an open standard for the delivery of broadcast and broadband services through connected TVs and set-top boxes, RT-RK is a supplier of majority test cases included in the HbbTV 2.0 test suite, in addition to all the applicable ones from the HbbTV 1/1.5 test suite and other sources.
-In addition, RT-RK supplies additional tests to cover the differences between HbbTV 2.0 and HbbTV 2.0.1, mostly required for the migration of Italy and the UK from their existing solutions to HbbTV.
+In addition, RT-RK supplies additional tests to cover the differences between HbbTV 2.0 and HbbTV 2.0.1, mostly required for the migration of Italy and the UK to HbbTV.

 Near Shore Development Centre (NSDC)

 RT-RK is a strategic partner and Near Shore Development Centre (NSDC) of Cirrus Logic, Imagination Technologies, Wyplay, Zenterio, and Vestel in the consumer electronics industry.
-In May 2015, TTTech, a technology leader in robust networked safety controls and partner of Audi, announced a strategic partnership with RT-RK in the field of automotive electronics and industrial applications, by acquiring 35% of the company’s share capital.
+In May 2015, TTTech, a technology leader in robust networked safety controls and a partner of Audi, acquired 35% of RT-RK’s share capital, forming a strategic partnership in the field of automotive electronics and industrial applications.